dendronhq/dendron-site/vault/dendron.tutorial.notes.md

 ## Summary

 In this module, we will demonstrate how to create and find notes inside Dendron.

+- NOTE: if you run into problems with the below instructions, see if you are running into any of the [[common errors|dendron.guides.troubleshooting#common-errors]]

 ### Creating your first note